FormSculptor/Internal-Documentation/speca.md

 - **Collaboration and Project Management**:
   - **Platforms**: **Jira**, **Trello**, **Asana**
     - For agile project management, issue tracking, and team collaboration.

-This technology stack is chosen to provide a balance between performance, scalability, and developer productivity.
-It leverages widely-supported technologies to ensure long-term viability and community support, facilitating the development of a robust and feature-rich platform.

 ### **Feasibility and Technical Concept**